Krasper707/NPTEL-Courses/Introduction to Large Language Models/week1.md

 - Abstractive summarizaiton- Understand the imp semantics and rewrite them
 - Aspect based summarization - Given an aspect, summarize doc with that aspect.

+---

+## Upon revisting
+- Did not know what hypernyms, meronyms, holonym and hyponyms meant.
+An appropriate section has been added above for them.